nelsonfigueroa/nelson.cloud/content/posts/2022_02_08_aws_ec2_instance_metadata_quick_reference.md

 These are not all the possible values you can retrieve from the metadata service, these are only the ones I found most useful.

 Note that these commands are using Instance Metadata Service Version 1 (IMDSv1) which use a simple request/response method.
-More information is available in the [official AWS docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html).
+I created a separate post covering IMDSv2: [Getting EC2 Instance Metadata Using IMDSv2](/getting-ec2-instance-metadata-using-imdsv2/)

 If you want a bash script that you can copy and paste, scroll down to the bottom of this article.